kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 ![push-image-to-dockerhub](./gif/push-image-to-dockerhub.gif "Push Modified Jenkins Image to Docker Hub")

-Pushed image can be seen via [Docker Hub](https://hub.docker.com/).
-Now, Kubernetes can access the image conveniently.
-Kubernetes works with YAML files to handle configurations.(See: [YAML basics in Kubernetes](https://developer.ibm.com/tutorials/yaml-basics-and-usage-in-kubernetes/)).
+The pushed image can now be seen via [Docker Hub](https://hub.docker.com/) and Kubernetes can now access the image conveniently.
+Kubernetes works with [YAML files](https://developer.ibm.com/tutorials/yaml-basics-and-usage-in-kubernetes) to handle configurations.

-* Open the `'jenkins-deployment.yaml'` file which is located in the `'modified-jenkins'` directory with a code editor.
+* Now you need to open the `'jenkins-deployment.yaml'` file, located in the `'modified-jenkins directory'`, with a code editor.
-* Find the `'kmlaydin/modified-jenkins:latest'` part and replace the Docker Hub username, pushed image's name and version.
+* Find `'kmlaydin/modified-jenkins:latest'` and replace the Docker Hub username, pushed image's name, and version.

 ![jenkins-deployment-image-change](./gif/jenkins-deployment-image-change.gif "Jenkins Deployment Change Image")

-Deployment file is ready to deploy modified jenkins to Kubernetes.
+The deployment file is now ready to deploy modified Jenkins to Kubernetes.

-* Open the dashboard of Kubernetes cluster which is created in step 1.
-* Navigate to the `'Access'` tab.
-* Run the commands to gain access to Kubernetes cluster via terminal.
+* Now, open the Kubernetes cluster dashboard which we created in step 1.
+Navigate to the `'Access'` tab and run the commands to gain access to the Kubernetes cluster via the terminal.

 ![kubernetes-gain-access-via-terminal](./gif/kubernetes-gain-access-via-terminal.gif "Kubernetes Gain Access via Terminal")

-* Run the following commands to deploy the modified Jenkins to Kubernetes.
+* Make sure that the directory is `'modified-jenkins'` and run the following commands to deploy the modified Jenkins to Kubernetes:

->**Note:** Make sure that the directory is `'modified-jenkins'`.

 ```
 kubectl apply -f jenkins-deployment.yaml